 I have the perfect dessert recipe for you today – Paleo apple crisp!
 Get the oven ready and put your apron on.
 You won’t want to miss out on this recipe.
 This recipe is the perfect way to use up all the apples from your yard, local farmer’s market or even take advantage of the great prices of apples at the grocery store in the fall!

-This Paleo apple crisp recipe is buttery, sweet, and crunchy.
+This apple crisp is buttery, sweet, and crunchy.
 The arrowroot starch helps the cooked apples achieve a glossy, thick sauce while the honey sweetens it just enough.
 We served ours with vanilla ice cream and it was fantastic, but a coconut milk vanilla ice cream would be excellent as well.
 I also love to just pour warm milk or cream over apple crisp too.

 When I was younger I tried apple pie once and did not like it at all.
 It was years later my best friend had me try her mom’s “famous” apple crisp recipe, and I LOVED IT!
 That was when I realized I am an apple crisp kind of girl – but not an apple pie kind of girl.
 I like how the apple crisp caramelizes and the texture is more appealing to me; the crunchy crust combined with the soft apples is a perfect combination in my opinion.